-Historically, approximately 5% of the freshman population enrolls in Liberal Studies programs.
+Historically, approximately 5% of the freshman population at CSULB enrolls in Liberal Studies programs.
 Currently, all freshmen are placed in the ITEP program by default because most students arrive on our campus intending to complete the bachelor's degree and the credential.
 Students may transfer out of the ITEP program into Track I or any other major at any time in their career.
 The actual numbers of enrolled first year students tends to increase or decline reflecting university-wide trends.

 The Liberal Studies major, and the ITEP program in particular, remain in high demand among local area transfer students.
-The Liberal Studies major was under impaction during the academic years 2003-2004 and 2004-2005, and again in 2009-2010.
-During this time, only students transferring into the ITEP program from one of the seven community colleges with which we had Memoranda of Understanding were admitted.
-Enrollment in the ITEP program has continued to grow until the last two years, when the university began managing enrollment and admissions.
+The Liberal Studies major was under impaction during the academic years 2003-2004 and 2004-2005, and again in 2009-2010 and 2010-2011.
+During this time, priority was given transferring into the ITEP program from one of the seven community colleges with which we had Memoranda of Understanding.
+Enrollment in the ITEP program has continued to grow decline since the university began managing enrollment and admissions.
 In addition, the downturn is one that has been experienced statewide across CSU institutions of teacher education.